Enabling Validation for Robust Few-Shot Recognition: Impacts and Limitations

-Few-shot VLM adaptation has broad applications, such as assisting data annotation where a task's annotation guidelines provide a few visual examples exploitable for adaptation~\cite{madan2024revisiting}.
-Enhancing the OOD generalization of adapted VLMs is practically significant in numerous applications like clinical diagnosis~\cite{moon2022multi} and autonomous driving~\cite{pan2024vlp, madan2024revisiting}, where the adapted models must reliably generalize to OOD test data.
-Our work advances robust few-shot VLM adaptation, enriching the research landscape.
-However, we note that improved OOD generalization may lead over-generalization, where the model can fail to alert when encountering open-set~\cite{kong2021opengan}, anomalous~\cite{gu2024anomalygpt}, counterfactual~\cite{zhang2024if}, or adversarial~\cite{zhang2022towards} test data.
-This could lead to negative societal impacts.
+Robust FSR via VLM adaptation has broad impacts on real-world applications such as data annotation~\cite{liu2025few}, clinical diagnosis~\cite{moon2022multi} and autonomous driving~\cite{pan2024vlp, madan2024revisiting}, where the adapted models must reliably generalize to test data that have distribution shifts.
+Our work advances the research on this topic.
+However, methods that can improve OOD generalization could also lead to over-generalization, i.e., the adapted model could fail to alert when encountering open-set~\cite{kong2021opengan}, anomalous~\cite{gu2024anomalygpt}, counterfactual~\cite{zhang2024if}, or adversarial~\cite{zhang2022towards} test data.
+This is a potential negative impact.